Geography of Kosovo: Biodiversity

 The Bjeshkët e Nemuna National Park stretches in the west.

 Kosovo is characterised by a diverse biodiversity and an abundance of different ecosystems and habitats with a remarkable exponential value.
 It is located at the crossroads of several biogeographical regions and therefore has specific climate, geological, hydrological and morphological conditions.

 In terms of phytogeography, the land area of Kosovo lies within the Boreal Kingdom, specifically within the Illyrian province of the Circumboreal Region.
 Its territory can be conventionally subdivided into four terrestrial ecoregions of the Palearctic realm, amongst them the Balkan and Dinaric mixed forests.

 Kosovo is particularly rich in remote and mountainous landscapes endowed with forests.
 They are home to a large number of the country's animal species, including many endangered species.
 Kosovo is one of the rare countries in Europe with populations of rare species, the golden eagle, the brown bear, the grey wolf and the lynx.

 The country has only two designated national parks.
 The Bjeshkët e Nemuna National Park in western and southwestern Kosovo is the largest national park by area in the country.
-The park encompasses 63028 hectare of the mountainous region of the Albanian Alps.
+The park encompasses 63028 ha of the mountainous region of the Albanian Alps.
 The Sharr Mountains National Park was established to protect the spectacular scenery of southeastern Kosovo.
 It includes the country's section of the Sharr Mountains that cuts across the landscape along the border between Kosovo and North Macedonia.